TymonM/PizzaBoy/JOURNAL.md

 One peppero\\ni pizza for Mike,\ndelivered to \\1 Elm Ave.\\"\\
 Two pepperoni \n\npizzas for "Alice", delivered to 3 Arch Ave.
 ```

+### `MenuItem`s
+I added a `MenuItem` class, which is a simple class that holds a name and a price.
+Orders now contain a list of `MenuItem`s, in addition to a description, such as "For Mike" (although I will remove the description later).